A Dramatic Turn of Events

 Terras saluted him.
 "Welcome back, Captain.
 I'm relieved you've made it back in one piece."

 Oddly, Sanse did not return the salute.
 "Thank you."
-He seemed terribly distressed.
+He seemed distressed.

 Hoping to lend a shoulder of sympathy, Terras lowered his voice.
 "How many soldiers were lost, Petre?"

-It took a moment for Sanse to reply, but when it did, it almost seemed as though he hadn't been paying attention.
+It took a moment for Sanse to reply, but when it did, it was as though he hadn't been paying attention.
 "What?
 Oh.
 None.
 No casualties, Sir."

 The answer surprised Terras.
 "Are you alright, Captain?
 You seem . . . troubled."